chintanparikh/Shel/readme.md

 This is easiest seen by taking a look inside /translators at the default Markdown translator.

 ##To do list (feel free to contribute!):
+* Working caching system (cacher.php needs to be completely redone)
 * Exceptions + exception handling (currently no errors, etc are thrown)
 * Add support for comments (possibly via disqus)
 * Automatic testing (PHPUnit?)